-South Dakota’s Center for the Prevention of Child Maltreatment’s 2024 advocacy initiatives cover key policy initiatives for South Dakota, emphasizing prevention, family support, reporting procedures and data-driven policymaking.
-Our initiatives are based on the CDC’s evidence-based framework for child abuse and neglect prevention strategies.
-The following initiatives were established because they reduce risk factors and increase protective factors associated with child abuse and neglect prevention.
+South Dakota’s Center for the Prevention of Child Maltreatment’s 2025 public policy statements cover key policy initiatives for South Dakota.
+These positions emphasize prevention, family support, reporting procedures and data-driven policymaking.
+Our priorities are based on the CDC’s evidence-based framework for child abuse and neglect prevention strategies.
+The following statements were established because they reduce risk factors and increase protective factors associated with child abuse and neglect prevention.

 • Promote societal responsibility for investment in child well-being and family support systems.